A Web Designer’s Complete Guide to Accessible Fonts

 When you only focus on the aesthetics of a font, you are isolating certain website visitors, which is exactly what the ADA advises against.

-Why do Accessible Fonts Matter?
+Why Do Accessible Fonts Matter?

 The Americans with Disabilities Act, and many other disability acts across the globe, aims to remove the online barriers countless people encounter daily due to certain type of disability.